Larsene/Waveshare42B/README.md

 ## Raspberry installation

-to use this screen on a rasberry, you need to install these modules : python-dev, pillow, spidev
+Be sure to activate SPI & I2C interface in raspi-config to use this screen on a rasberry, you need to install these modules : python-dev, pillow, spidev

 Be sure you have installed libjpeg-dev before pillow installation :